 Fortunately, there is a solution to some of the limitations of the Apple ecosystem, and that's multi-device chargers.
-Multi-device chargers can reduce the clutter Apple users accumulate and make it easier to switch to other product lines if you decide to leave the platform.
-Of all multi-device chargers, the powerful, versatile and reliable 6-in-1 wireless chargers -- Air Omni, is highly recommended for Apple fans.
+Multi-device chargers can reduce the clutter Apple users accumulate and make it easier to switch to other product lines if you decide to leave the Apple Ecosystem.
+Of all multi-device chargers, the powerful, versatile and reliable family charging station -- Air Omni Lite, is highly recommended for Apple fans.

-The Air Omni 6-in-1 wireless charger is designed to save you time and money.
+The Air Omni Lite family charging station is designed to save you time and money.
 Its wireless charging features mean you’ll spend less money on cables and fast charging enable you to save hours charging any of your device.
 You don’t have to wait for an empty outlet to charge a second device.
 To charge all six devices, all you need is one charger and three cables, saving at least half of your expense.

-You never know what when an iPhone with a USB-C will happen or will it happen or not.
-But you’ll be well prepared with Air Omni featuring a Lightning connector that can be converted to a USB C connector, as well as additional USB-A and USB-C ports, for maximum flexibility.
+Own both iOS and Android?
+Or ready to switch from iOS to Android?
+No problem.
+You’ll be well prepared with the multiple-device charging station featuring a Lightning connector that can be converted to a USB C connector, as well as additional USB-A and USB-C ports, for maximum flexibility.
 Even if you abandon Apple one day, you don’t have to buy additional cables or chargers.
 Just one push the button to switch to the desired connector.

 Expand Your Tech Ecosystem

 Apple users can benefit a lot from the Apple ecosystem, as mentioned above; but the great ecosystem also causes headaches because you will be restricted by it.
-By switching to a powerful and versatile wireless charging mat like the Air Omni, you can expand the types of devices you own without having to get rid of any of your existing Apple products and cables.
-Air Omni is the ultimate solution for you to get the most out of the Apple ecosystem.
+By switching to a powerful and versatile charging station like the Air Omni Lite, you can expand the types of devices you own without having to get rid of any of your existing Apple products and cables.
+Air Omni Lite is the ultimate solution for you to get the most out of the Apple ecosystem.